 Installing GFCIs is one of those home electrical projects you shouldn’t try to do yourself.
-It is all too easy to make a mistake with DIY fixes.
+It is all too easy to make a mistake with electrical DIY fixes.
 Professional installation is important so that your new GFCIs will work correctly and safely.

 How To Test A GFCI Outlet?

 To ensure that your GFCI outlets are functioning correctly, test them once a month.
 The testing procedure is very quick and simple: